Hodge-Tate decomposition for non-smooth spaces: Eh-pro et spectral sequence

 When $Y$ is smooth, it is in fact the i-th continuous differential: \begin{fact}[\cite{Sch12B}, 3.23] Let $Y$ be a smooth affinoid rigid space over $K$.
 Then we have a canonical isomorphism:

-where the $\Omega^i_{Y/K}$ is the sheaf of the i-th continuous differential forms.
-Here the $``(-i)"$ means that the cohomology is equipped with an action of the Galois group $\Gal(K/K_0)$ by the Tate twist of weight $(-i)$, when $Y=Y_0\times_{K_0} K$ is a base change of a smooth rigid space $Y_0$ over a complete discretely valued field $K_0$ whose residue field is perfect, and $K$ is complete and algebraically closed. \end{fact} In this way, by the local smoothness of the \'eh-topology (Proposition \ref{localsm}) and the functoriality, the sheaf $R^i\alpha_*\wh\calO_v$ on $X_\eh$ is the \'eh-sheaf associated to
+where the $\Omega^j_{Y/K}$ is the sheaf of the j-th continuous differential forms.
+Here the $``(-j)"$ means that the cohomology is equipped with an action of the Galois group $\Gal(K/K_0)$ by the Tate twist of weight $j$, when $Y=Y_0\times_{K_0} K$ is a base change of a smooth rigid space $Y_0$ over a complete discretely valued field $K_0$ whose residue field is perfect, and $K$ is complete and algebraically closed. \end{fact} In this way, by the local smoothness of the $\eh$-topology (Proposition \ref{localsm}) and the functoriality, the sheaf $R^j\alpha_*\wh\calO_v$ on $X_\eh$ is the $\eh$-sheaf associated to